Conservation Masonry In Yorkshire

 The post and lintel were the first form of structural support for an opening, dating as far back as the Stone Age.
 The post and lintel were used by the Romans and the Greeks in their buildings and later throughout Europe.
 The masonry conservation of this ancient construction technique is still used today in many historic buildings.
 The post and lintel consisted of two vertical posts supporting a horizontal beam, which formed an opening for doors or windows.

-Stone lintels are an essential feature in the built environment, often overlooked but vital in supporting structures.
-They can span door and window openings and support eaves and roof parapets.
-Lintels provide essential protection from the elements, and their durability means they can last for centuries with little maintenance.
 However, they are also susceptible to damage from weathering and pollution and can sometimes need repair or replacement.
 Conservation experts, therefore, need to have a good understanding of stone lintels to ensure that they are adequately maintained.
 A damaged stone lintel or sill may not always need replacing.
 A consolidation mortar can create a sacrificial surface repair to the stone feature.

 Why Choose The Yorkshire Lime Company for Masonry Conservation?

 We work on various masonry structures, including churches, manor houses, stately homes, cottages, mills, bridges even castles.
-Our services include stone building and heritage masonry replacement, stone surface repairs, stone lintel installation, and hot lime pointing.
+Our services include stone building and heritage masonry replacement, heritage bricklayers, stone surface repairs, stone lintel installation, and hot lime pointing.
 We also work closely with our clients to ensure that they are happy with the results of our work.
 Masonry conservation is at the heart of what we do.
 We are passionate about preserving the historic character of buildings and ensuring that they will stand the test of time.

 Some of the main reasons why we believe that you should choose us are:

-• We offer a range of professional building conservation services
+- We offer a range of professional building conservation services

-• We have years of Heritage industry experience
+- We have years of Heritage industry experience

-• We’re well known across Yorkshire
+- We’re well known across Yorkshire

-• We’re passionate about what we do
+- We’re passionate about what we do

-• We’re competitively priced with other masons across the UK
+- We’re competitively priced with other masons across the UK

-The above points are just a few main reasons why we believe you should choose us for building restoration services in Yorkshire.
+The above points are just a few main reasons why we believe you should choose us for heritage building restoration services in Yorkshire.
 For more information about us or any of our building services, please do not hesitate to get in touch.

 Conservation masonry is a skill undertaken by masons trained in conservation skills.
 These masons undertake work on heritage buildings and monuments across the U.K. Conservation masons understand the importance of matching the existing fabric and can make repairs that will not alter the performance or look of the underlying fabric.
 If you need to preserve a heritage masonry structure or are looking to restore a traditionally built home, then The Yorkshire Lime Company can help.
 We specialise in conserving traditional masonry structures.